MediaComem/comem-archidep/ex/minesweeper-deployment.md

 - :books: Additional information that you can read if you want to know more about the commands and tools used during this exercise.
 - :checkered_flag: The end of the exercise.
+  - :classical_building: The architecture of what you deployed during the exercise.
 - :boom: Troubleshooting tips: how to fix common problems you might encounter.

 ## The application